neilbrown/edlib/README.md

 Now that we have plenty of context, it is time to revisit commands to discuss how they are called.
-It is possible to invoke a specific command directly but most often a more general mechanism is used to find the appropriate command.
-There are three such mechanisms which each search the pane tree testing different commands until one accepts the given “key” name.
-They each find a starting pane in a different way, and then try that pane and then its parent and so on up the tree until a pane accepts the command (returning non-zero) or until the root is reached.
+It is possible to invoke a specific command directly if you have a reference to it but most often a more general mechanism is used to find the appropriate command.
+The most common mechanism is to identify a “home” pane and the handler for that pane and each ancestor will be tried in turn until the handler returns a non-zero value, or until the root pane has been tried.
+Very often the starting home pane will also be the focus pane so when the two are the same it is not necessary to specify both.

-There are three ways to choose the starting point, which is included in the arguments to every command called as the “focus” point.
+The other common mechanism is to follow the "notifier" chain from a pane.
+This lists a number of panes which have requested notifications.
+When calling notifiers, all target panes have their handler called and if any return a non-zero value, the over-all return value will be non-zero.

-The first way is for the caller to explicitly set it.
-This is not a very common approach but is needed when a pane acts like a “filter”.
+Each handler can perform further lookup however it likes.
+It may just compare the “key” against a number of supported keys, or it might perform a lookup in a key-table.
+One particularly useful approach is to look up all commands with a prefix matching the key and call all of them in order until one returns a non-zero value.
+This can be used to allow multiple handlers to register for a service where each will handle different instances.
+For example when choosing a document type to open a given file, all document types will be tried but some would be expected to return zero.  e.g. if the file is actually a directory, everything but the directory document type would reject the request.

-The handler for a particular command might call that command on the parent, then process the result in some way and return that result to the caller.
-This can also be used when the appropriate “focus” has already been found.
-If the handler for some command wants to call some other command it will typically pass the “focus” of the first as the “focus” to start searching for the second.
+Another example worth understanding is the document-display pane type.
+When this receives an event it will handle it directly if it understands the key, otherwise it will pass it to the document pane.

-The second way is to search out to a leaf of the tree following the “focus” links in each pane.
-The search typically starts at a “Display” pane where a keystroke is generated,
+If that doesn't recognize the event it will continue up the tree from the document-display pane.

-The third way is to search out to a leaf of the tree which contains some particular x,y co-ordinate.
-The pane with the highest 'z' value which contains the co-ordinate will be chosen.
-This is typically used to find the correct handler for a mouse event.
+Like document-display, other pane types are free to direct events elsewhere as appropriate.
+The “input” handler takes keystroke events and redirects them to the current focus pane, and take mouse events and redirects them to the pane with the greatest 'z' depth which cover the mouse location.

 Core Extensions
 ===============